DeaMariaLeon/Proy_fotos/README.md

 - The path to the original photos
 - The directory to store the scaled-down photos
-- The name of the html file to be created, can be set in **variables.json** file as well.
-I have it as **output.html**, but it can be changed.
+- The name of the html file to be created.
+I have it as **output.html**.
+It can be changed.
 Please notice that the directories to your original and scaled-down photos can be outside of your project directory.

 ## Notes: